MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/data-type-summary.md

 > [!NOTE]
 > [LongPtr](longptr-data-type.md) is not a true data type because it transforms to a [Long](long-data-type.md) in 32-bit environments, or a [LongLong](longlong-data-type.md) in 64-bit environments. **LongPtr** should be used to represent pointer and handle values in [Declare statements](declare-statement.md) and enables writing portable code that can run in both 32-bit and 64-bit environments.

+> [!NOTE]
+> The [Decimal](../../reference/user-interface-help/decimal-data-type.md) data type is another numeric type.
+It's not documented above because it is not considered to be an intrinsic data type.
+It can only be used when used as a **Variant** sub-type.
+It is partly documented on this page in [The **Variant** type](#the-variant-type) subsection below.

 <BR><BR>